-The standard operation mode of the pump control system is the Electronic Operation Mode.

-For testing purposes the pump control system can be changed to the hydraulic operation mode.
-In case of a failure in the electronic control system the hydraulic operation mode can be used to continue operation.
+The standard operation mode of the pump control system is the electronic mode (E).
+For testing purposes the control system can be changed to the hydraulic operation mode (H).
+In case the electronic control system fails to work the hydraulic mode can be used for continuing operation.